filipknapik/airflow_dev_experience/Local_Environment/README.md

 That's it!

 Your Airflow environment is available at [http://localhost:8068](http://localhost:8068).
-DAGs from a local folder you provided when running ./start will automatically show up in the environment.
+Edit DAGs in the /DAGs folder of the Local environment.

+If you provided a proper Service Account key, your DAGs will be able to orchestrate tasks in Google Cloud.

 ## Interacting with the tool using shell scripts
  You may also use: